Edwin George Lutz: Publishing career

 Lutz published 17 books from the 1913 through 1936, under the name E.G. Lutz.
 His first work, What to Draw and How to Draw It, was published in 1913 by Dodd, Mead & Company.
 The book, which was created for the beginning drawer, consists of sequenced illustrations that provide step-by-step instructions on how to sketch figures.
 This book and Drawing Made Easy, published by Charles Scribner's Sons in 1921, grew out of work Lutz created for a series of newspaper articles published in The Sun in 1912.

 Drawing Made Easy was Lutz's most popular book and was reprinted through the 1970s.
 In it, Lutz taught a method of drawing based on the technique used in French art schools in the 19th century: begin with large basic forms and progressively refine them by adding smaller shapes and detail.

 At the age of 52, Lutz wrote his most influential book, Animated Cartoons - How they are made, their origin and development, (Charles Scribner's Sons, 1920).
 The book offered practical ideas for streamlining the production of animated drawings.
 While a few articles and books on animation mentioned studio practices before Animated Cartoons, this was the first book dedicated to the subject.
-The book affected an entire industry in the formative years of animation studios.
+The bookaffected the entire animation industry in the formative years of animation studios.

 At the age of 19, Walt Disney borrowed Animated Cartoons from the Kansas City Library shortly after the book was published in 1920.
 It is well documented that Animated Cartoons greatly influenced him in his early years in animation.
 The book was one of the primary animation guides used by Disney's Laugh-O-Grams studio team in Kansas City, Missouri, throughout the 1920s.
 Referring to Animated Cartoons, Disney himself has stated that "Finding that book was one of the most important and useful events in my life."